ssrothman/simonplot/plotting/TO DO.md

 Might want to be a function of the variable key?

+Thinking about this more, not sure there's a good general sollution.
+Might just have to pass a forced value in edge cases...

 ## Automatic logc setting in draw_matrix()

 Need to think a bit about what would be desireable here